-In February 2021, Hydro One entered into a three-year agreement for information technology services with Capgemini Canada Inc., which included an option to extend for two additional one-year terms at Hydro One's discretion.
-In June 2023, Hydro One chose to exercise the two one-year extension options and the contract will expire on February 28, 2026.
-This agreement resulted in commitments of \$240 million over the initial five-year term of the agreement.
+In February 2021, Hydro One entered into a three-year agreement for information technology services with Capgemini Canada Inc., which expired on February 29, 2024 and included an option to extend for two additional one-year terms at Hydro One's discretion.
+In June 2023, Hydro One provided Capgemini Canada Inc. with notice to extend the agreement, effective March 1, 2024, which will next expire on March 1, 2026.